 - Integration Testing: Also called system testing, since testing occurs on the system level.
-These tests are performed once all required modules are integrated.
+These tests are performed once all software modules are integrated.

-The purpose of test coverage often differs depending on the level at which tests are performed.
-It also depends on the type of product on which tests are run.
+The purpose of test coverage varies depending on the level at which tests are performed.
+It also depends on the type of software being tested.
 Additionally, test coverage metrics for mobile phones would differ from those for website testing.
-Some classifications are:
+Some test coverage types are:

 - Features Coverage: Test cases are developed to implement maximum coverage of product features.
 For example, to test a phone dialer application the tester must ensure that the number being dialed is of proper length.
-If the number is Indian, it should have 10 digits.
+If the number is American, it should have 10 digits.
 Otherwise, an error must occur.
-In similar fashion, all mandatory & optional features must be tested according to priorities set by the product team.
+All mandatory & optional features must be tested according to priorities set by the product team.

 Advantages of Test Coverage

 - It reports on portions of the codebase that have not been covered by necessary test cases.

 - It helps to detect the areas of test cases that are useless for the current project.
 These cases are reported and can be eliminated to make the code lighter.